 Our role in the plastics industry makes us not only wary of waste but determined to help clients optimise plastics use, with as little impact on our planet as possible.
-We work with clients to reduce part mass, increase strength to weight ratio, re-use materials within process and source verified grades of material that are known to minimise the footprint of their existence.
+We work with clients to reduce part mass, increase strength-to-weight ratio, re-use materials within the process and source verified grades of material that are known to minimise the footprint of their existence.

-We combine smart technology alongside our tooling and moulding expertise to optimise the design for manufacture process.
+We combine smart technology alongside our tooling and moulding expertise to optimise the Design for Manufacturing process.

 We can work alongside you and your design team to help identify, quantify and eliminate waste or inefficiencies in component or product design without sacrificing productivity.